 You need either Growth or Miniaturization to pick this.
 As a swift action you can change between your super robot's original size and its latest size.
 You may pick this multiple times up to your number of picks of Growth/Miniaturization, each extra one allows you to turn your super robot to one of the sizes in-between your original and latest.Transform:

 the super robot gains the Transform property.
 Choose one of the forms below.
 Taking this multiple times allows to take multiple forms.

 Fighter: the super robot gains a flight speed equal to it's base speed with good maneuverability.
 If it could already fly that speed increases by 1,5 and becomes perfect maneuverability.
 Dodge increases by 4 and Nat Armor decreases by 2.
-It can't use Arsenal weapons and can only use one of its in-built weapons, chosen when this ability is gained (but you can change this decision every time you gain a level).
+It can't use Arsenal weapons and can only use one of its in-built weapons (or a pair of twin-linked weapons), chosen when this ability is gained (but you can change this decision every time you gain a level).
 If it was a melee weapon, it becomes a ranged weapon with the same damage and properties, increasing energy cost by +5 per shot (+10 if Heavy) and base range of 5 mu+5 mu per pilot level.

 Tank: The super robot's land speed is reduced by half.
 If it could fly, then it loses it's flight speed but can still move at his normal land speed.
 Dodge decreases by 2 and Nat Armor and DR increase by 4.
 It cannot use Arsenal and In-built weapons, but it gains one Cannon for each In-built weapon it had before.
 This Cannon has the same damage and properties of the lost In-built weapons, except it's a ranged weapon with a base range of 20 mu+ 5 mu per pilot level and increasing their energy cost by +5 per shot (+10 energy if Heavy).